socialcopsdev/hugo-starter/README.md

  1. Install Hugo using these  [these instructions](https://gohugo.io/overview/installing/).
  2. Run `npm install` or `yarn` to get the dependencies for the included Gulp build system.
- 3. Start the Gulp build-system and file-watching with `gulp`
+ 3. Build resources by running `gulp`
  4. Run `hugo server` to build the site and visit [localhost:1313/hugo-starter/](http://localhost:1313/hugo-starter/) to view the unstyled template starter site.

 ## Structure